 Soares & Grosjean (1984) conducted a study comparing Portuguese-English bilingual speakers’ monolingual language mode versus bilingual mode through an on-line task with also English monolinguals as controlled group: the phoneme-triggered lexical decision task (Blank, 1980).
-The results showed that despite the bilingual participants’ response times in lexical decision task in monolingual modes were identical to the monolingual group, bilinguals’ response times to code-switched word targets in the bilingual mode were significantly slower.
-In addition, in detecting pseudowords the bilinguals’ respond times were longer than monolingual group in both monolingual (unilingual) speech and bilingual speech.
+The results showed that despite the fact that the bilingual participants’ response times in a lexical decision task in monolingual mode were identical to the monolingual group, bilinguals’ response times to code-switched word targets in the bilingual mode were significantly slower.
+In addition, in detecting pseudowords, the bilinguals’ response times were longer than those in the monolingual group in both monolingual (unilingual) speech and bilingual speech.
 They therefore hypothesized that bilinguals search both lexicons when confronted with nonwords, even when in a totally monolingual mode.

-Studies have found consistently a small reaction time delay as proofs of switch cost in production and such cost can be modulated by both individual difference and contextual factors (Meuter & Allport, 1999; Costa & Santesteban, 2004; Olson, 2016).
-Amengual’s study (2018) on the acoustic realization of voiced lateral approximants in the Spanish and English of heritage Spanish speakers and L2 Spanish learners.
-One of indications of the results of their study is that different immigrant generations and late L2 Spanish learners produce a less target-like lateral when in bilingual mode, in that the non-dominant language shifts towards the dominant language.
-Olson’s study (2017) by using eye-tracking paradigm extended the line of production-oriented switch costs research to auditory comprehension.
+Studies have found consistently a small reaction time delay as proof of switch cost in production and such cost can be modulated by both individual differences and contextual factors (Meuter & Allport, 1999; Costa & Santesteban, 2004; Olson, 2016).
+Amengual (2018) studied the acoustic realization of voiced lateral approximants in the Spanish and English of heritage Spanish speakers and L2 Spanish learners.
+One of implications of the results of their study is that different immigrant generations and late L2 Spanish learners produce a less target-like lateral when in bilingual mode, in that the non-dominant language shifts towards the dominant language.
+Olson (2017) used an eye-tracking paradigm and extended the line of production-oriented switch costs research to auditory comprehension.

 Cues to switch

-As discussed so far, since there is a performance cost for language users when involved in code-switching communications, we can naturally ask next question: whether there is information in the discourse/context to help bilinguals to activate the bilingual mode and to cope with the higher performance cost and the higher cognitive cost?
+As discussed so far, since there is a performance cost for language users when involved in code-switching communications, we can naturally ask the following question: is there information in the discourse/context to help bilinguals to activate the bilingual mode and cope with the higher performance cost and cognitive cost?
 Grainger and Beauvillain (1987) reported language-specific orthographic cues in language mixing context that could help bilinguals to recognize the alternation in languages.
 Thomas and Allport (2000) looked further into the orthographic cues by using non-words in their experiment; they found that orthographic cues alone are not sufficient to mitigate switching cost and they argue that visual word recognition is not language selective.

 Beyond written language, Fricke, Kroll and Dussias (2016) report subtle shifts in voice onset time (VOT) before English-to-Spanish code-switches, while other studies reported opposite results suggesting that there’s no difference between phonetic productions in monolingual versus code-switching utterances (Grosjean & Miller, 1994).
-Furthermore, Piccinini & Garellek’s study (2014) found that listeners may be able to rely on the anticipatory phonetic cues to mitigate the increased processing cost.
-It is reported in their study that, in either Spanish-English or English Spanish direction, there were subtle shift prior to code-switches, and bilingual listeners have access to these acoustic cues to help themselves anticipating and comprehending CS utterances.
-Phonetic cues can mitigate switch cost by playing as an anticipatory role in CS utterances.
+Furthermore, Piccinini & Garellek (2014) found that listeners may be able to rely on the anticipatory phonetic cues to mitigate the increased processing cost.
+It is reported in their study that, in either Spanish-English or English Spanish direction, there were subtle shift prior to code-switches, and bilingual listeners have access to these acoustic cues to help themselves anticipate and comprehend CS utterances.
+Phonetic cues can mitigate switch cost by playing an anticipatory role in CS utterances.
 On the other hand, Shen et al. (2020) pointed out that code-switching pronunciation (phonetic cues to upcoming code-switches) could potentially be another barrier for the listeners when recognizing and comprehending CS utterances due to preservative coarticulation of matrix language phonetics into the code-switch, and vice versa from the switched item into the matrix language, which could be detrimental to recognition.

-By looking into how do pronunciation of matrix language and of switch items interact could provide us with a possible explanation to the former addressed conflict between the possible role of code-switching pronunciation in CS production and comprehension.
+Looking into how the pronunciation of the matrix language and that of the switch items interact could provide us with a possible explanation of the former addressed conflict between the possible role of code-switching pronunciation in CS production and comprehension.
 Shen et al. (2020) summed up three possible mechanisms: